canvas-medical/documentation/collections/_api/patient.md

         name: Patient
         article: "a"
         description: >-
-          Demographics and other administrative information about an individual or animal receiving care or other health-related services.
+           [FHIR](http://hl7.org/fhir/R4/patient.html): Demographics and other administrative information about an individual or animal receiving care or other health-related services.<br><br> Canvas supports a few specific FHIR extensions.
+For us to identify which extension maps to specific fields in Canvas, we use the url field as an exact string match.
         attributes:
           - name: id
-            description: >-
+            description:
-              The identifier of the patient
             type: string
             required: true
           - name: resourceType